 The table that you will be sitting at is heated from underneath.
 With your legs under the table covered by the futon duvet, it will be so comfortable that you might fall asleep during this peaceful ride!

 And the best thing is, the price you pay to board the Kotatsu Boat is the same as the normal boats (≧▽≦).

 Test Your Luck With Untama-Nage At Geibikei

 Your first half of the boat trip will end at Miyoshigaoka’s (三好ヶ丘) dock.
-Apart from finishing your business at the toilet here if you need to (as there are no toilets on the boat), cross that bridge in the photo to find that lion-nose like protrusion in the middle of the Daigeibi-gan (大猊鼻岩) cliff wall (=ﾟωﾟ)ﾉ.
+Apart from finishing your business at the toilet here if you need to (as there are no toilets on the boat), cross that bridge in the photo to find that lion-nose-like protrusion in the middle of the Daigeibi-gan (大猊鼻岩) cliff wall (=ﾟωﾟ)ﾉ.

-The other thing that you can do at Miyoshigaoka (probably more exciting than trying to figure out a lion’s nose out of the cliff wall) is the Untama-Nage (or lucky charm stone-throwing).
+The other thing you can do at Miyoshigaoka (probably more exciting than trying to figure out a lion’s nose out of the cliff wall) is the Untama-Nage (or lucky charm stone-throwing).

 It has been said that if you can throw a piece of wooden charm, known as the “Untama” or the “lucky charm”, into a hole in the cliff on the other side of the river, your wish will come true.

-You can buy these wooden lucky charms carved with different characters from a small stall close to the Daigeibi-gan (5 for 100 yen).
+You can buy these lucky wooden charms carved with different characters from a small stall close to the Daigeibi-gan (5 for 100 yen).

 There are a total of 7 different charms that you can choose from, each with a different meaning: 福 (fortune), 縁 (fate/connection), 寿 (longevity), 愛(love), 願 (wish), 運 (luck), 恋 (romance), 絆 (bond), 禄 (income), and 財 (estate/treasure).